 Great!
 The point stands, though.

-Not that bonkers Cats aren’t fantastic.
-But even the Caterham factory admits that its cars tend to be best for road use with around 150 horsepower.
+Even the Caterham factory admits that its cars are best for road use with around 150 horsepower.
 That works out to just over 8 pounds per pony, or roughly the same power-to-weight as a brand-new, 463-hp Ford Mustang GT.

 Alright, table that idea for a bit.
 What’s it like when you take the plunge on a kit?